Hexalith/Hexalith.Documents/src/Domain/Hexalith.Documents.Domain.Abstractions/README.md

-# Contact Business Domain
+# Document Business Domain
-This project contains the business domain logic abstractions for the Contact application.
+This project contains the business domain logic abstractions for the Document application.